-With lighted trees ranging from 12 to 20 feet tall, Golden Gate Park’s Peacock Meadow will be home to Entwined, a special exhibit of lights that will run December 2, 2021 through February 1, 2022.
+With lighted trees ranging from 12 to 20 feet tall, Golden Gate Park’s Peacock Meadow will be home to Entwined, a special exhibit of lights that will run December 1, 2022 – March 12, 2023.

-The installation, “Entwined,” is designed by San Francisco artist Charles Gadeken, and returns for its second year to delight visitors of all ages.
+The installation, “Entwined,” is designed by San Francisco artist Charles Gadeken, and returns for its third year to delight visitors of all ages.

-This exhibition welcomes the public, at no charge, for socially distanced visits throughout the winter.
+This exhibition welcomes the public, at no charge, throughout the winter.

 The variety of lighting effects include